bitrix24/b24ui/docs/components/range.md

 ### Orientation

-Use the `orientation` prop to change the orientation of the Slider.
+Use the `orientation` prop to change the orientation of the Range.
 Defaults to `horizontal`.

 ::component-code
 ---